al-one/hass-xiaomi-miot/README.md

 Or click: [![Add Integration](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=xiaomi_miot)

 ### Add devices using Mi Account:
-Starting from the v0.4.4 version, the component has added support for selecting the connection device mode when account integration:
+Starting from the v0.4.4 version, the component has added support for selecting the connection device mode when integrated by account:
-- **Automatic**: The component will regularly update [the devices that support miot protocol in LAN](https://github.com/al-one/hass-xiaomi-miot/blob/master/custom_components/xiaomi_miot/core/miot_local_devices.py), and automatically use the local connection for the supported devices (recommended)
+- **Automatic**: The component will regularly update [the devices that support miot-spec in LAN](https://github.com/al-one/hass-xiaomi-miot/blob/master/custom_components/xiaomi_miot/core/miot_local_devices.py), and automatically use the local connection for the supported devices (recommended)
 - **Local**: All devices filtered by the integrated configuration will use local connection.
 If you check the devices that do not support miot in LAN, they will be unavailable
 - **Cloud**: All devices filtered by the integrated configuration will use cloud connection.
 It is recommended that miio, BLE, ZigBee devices use this mode

 ### Add device using host/token:
-Suitable for devices supporting miot-spec in LAN
+Suitable for devices support miot-spec protocol in LAN

 ### Config Xiaomi Cloud: